pairofdocs/gomule-d2r/README.md

 - To build the GoMule app install JDK (either Java SE 11 (LTS) or Java SE 16) from [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 - Install [ant](https://mirrors.gigenet.com/apache//ant/binaries/apache-ant-1.10.10-bin.zip) from [here](https://ant.apache.org/bindownload.cgi) following the [instructions](https://ant.apache.org/manual/install.html).
 Go through the `Setup` section and set up `ANT_HOME`, `JAVA_HOME` and add `ANT_HOME/bin` to your path
 - In a terminal go to the directory  `gomule-d2r/gomule/` and run `ant Jar-BuildAllOptimezed`.
 This builds GoMule.jar
-- Debuggin with breakpoints using an IDE also lets you test the app (but doesn't create the java archive GoMule.jar)
+- Debugging with breakpoints using an IDE also lets you test the app (but doesn't create the java archive GoMule.jar)

 ### Credits